 As we perceive matters, in the international norm the values of the 3Ts vary among the 3Ss as delineated in Table 1.
-Here threat varies in value from passive (nature, in the case S = safety) to active (the host state, for S = safeguards, or some subnational entity, for S = safeguards).
-Likewise timeliness varies in value from sooner (immediate, for safety, or a security attack taking the form of sabotage) to later (weeks to years, for safeguards, or a security attack taking the form of material theft).
+Here threat varies in value from passive (nature, in the case S = safety) to active (the host state, for S = safeguards, or some subnational entity, for S = security).
+Likewise timeliness varies in value from sooner (immediate, for safety, or a security attack taking the form of sabotage) to later (weeks to years, for safeguards, or a security attack taking the form of sabotage) to later (weeks to years, for safeguards, or a security attack taking the form of sabotage) to later (weeks to years, for safeguards, or a security attack taking the form of material theft).
 Similarly transparency varies from open (for S = safety) to closed (for S = security), with the value taken as intermediate for safeguards.
 (Here the color code green corresponds to the less acute value of the associated tension, and red to the more acute (problematic) value.)